c0d3s/RecommEngine/README.md

  ["War of the Worlds", 3.5]]
 ```

-Only products the subject has not rated will be returned.
-The second element in each array is the predicted score the subject will give to the product, based upon the weighted average that similar users to alice have rated the product.
+Only items the subject has not rated will be returned.
+The second element in each array is the predicted score the subject will give to the item, based upon the weighted average that similar users to alice have rated the item.
 Since no similarity algorithm was specified, the Pearson score is used by default.

 Alternatively, we could specify the use of the Euclidean algorithm as follows.